 To help you, I’ve compiled a list of the best Gantt Chart software, including an overview of each tool, screenshots, key takeaways, and a chart (no pun intended) to compare cloud-based Gantt Chart software.
-At the end of this article, there’s also a bit of theory on how they evolved.
+At the end of this article, there’s also a bit of theory you might want to look at.

 Here are the top 8 Gantt Chart software I’ve tested and reviewed.